Comprehensive Program Review (CPR)

 Resources for Submitting Comprehensive Program Review

 |Skyline College Comprehensive Program Review Rubric

 The Curriculum Committee, a standing committee of the Skyline College Academic Senate, is the college-wide review body for new programs, new courses, modified courses, and deleted courses.
 Members can provide guidance in course review and revision.

-To Review and Update Course Outlines
+- Review and update current Course Outlines of Record

 |Course Outline and Prerequisite Checklist Table|